Alvaro-CS/wolff_patient/README.md

 **WOLLGRAM APP USAGE**

 With the Server being open, we can run the clients app.
-We will start explaining the patient app, **wolff\_patient**.
+Here, **wolff\_patient** usage is explained.

 A Welcome window will appear with the logo of our app, &quot; **Wolffgram**&quot;.
 In this window the user has different options.